kdoore/CS2335-Gitbook/level_manager.md

 ```

-We can use the Start state to allow for a Splash screen and start-button event to trigger the start of the miniGame, or we can start the game-play use the LevelManager Class's Start( ) method to trigger the begin of gameplay.
-The transtion between levels is managed by the NextLevel() function which is triggered when the PlayerDataUpdate event from GameData is broadcast;
+We can use the Start state to allow for a Splash screen and start-button event to trigger the start of the miniGame, or we can start the game-play use the LevelManager Class's Start( ) method.
+The transtion between levels is managed by the NextLevel() function which is triggered when the PlayerDataUpdate event is broadcast from the GameData component object;

 ```C#
 /// Inside LevelManager.cs class script